katherinewu312/cs6120-tasks/l4/discussion.md

 From our discussion in class, we know that the merge function for constant propagation should take the "union" of all dictionaries within a list of dicts (where each dict maps a variable name to its constant value, or `None` if it is unknown).
 Initially, we tried using
 Python's default dictionary union operator `d1 | d2`.
-However, we found out this doesn't work when the same key `var` is defined in both dicts and `d1[var] != d2[var]`, since the Python operator automatically picks `d2[var]` due to how it is defined.
+However, we found out this doesn't work when the same key `var` is defined in both dicts and `d1[var] != d2[var]` -- the Python `|` operator automatically picks `d2[var]` in this situation, which isn't what we want.
 As a result, we had to hand-roll our own dictionary union function so that `var` is always mapped to `None` in the case above.
-To gain confidence in our constant propagation implementation, we used property-based random testing (using Python's [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) library) to check that our implementaiton satisfies various equational properties (e.g. the output dict from the merge function should preserve all keys from the argument dicts).
+To gain confidence in our constant propagation implementation, we used property-based random testing (using Python's [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) library) to check that our implementation satisfies various equational properties (e.g. the output dict from the merge function should preserve all keys from the argument dicts).
 We also set up separate Turnt environments for our different analyses and manually compared our results to [the example dataflow tests in the Bril repo](https://github.com/sampsyo/bril/tree/main/examples/test/df) to make sure our analysis works for a selection of Bril programs.

 We also decided to implement a generic solver that supports multiple analyses.
 Our code follows the high-level pseudocode that was mentioned in the lesson.
 We tried to think of a way to write both the forward and backward data